How to hide manhole covers and drains

 Resin bound paving

 This is the most popular choice for a seamless finish - created by infilling the recessed tray with the same colour aggregate.
 You can also create contrast by using a different colour or produce a logo or design in the recessed tray.
-Using a permeable recessed tray with resin bound paving creates a fully permeable surface.
+Using a permeable recessed tray with creates a fully permeable surface.

 Probably the quickest and easiest way to infill a recessed tray is with loose gravel, but it will inevitably scatter.
 The fleeing gravel will need regular sweeping and replacing and your lawn mower won’t like it much either...